Five bomb blasts hit Bahraini capital, two killed

 Injuries to protesters or police are relatively common in the 21-month-old uprising, but attacks on the public have been rare on the Gulf island, where the Sunni Muslim Al Khalifa dynasty rules over a majority Shi'ite population.

-The explosions took place between 4:30 and 9:30 a.m.
-(0130-0630 GMT) in the Qudaibiya and Adliya districts of Manama, the official Bahrain News Agency (BNA) said, citing a police official.
+The explosions took place between 4:30 a.m. and 9:30 a.m.
+(0130 and 0630 GMT) in the Qudaibiya and Adliya districts of Manama, the BNA agency said, citing a police official.
 It described the explosives as "locally made bombs" and said a third Asian worker had been wounded.

-One of the attacks took place outside a cinema, where one of the street cleaners died when he kicked a package that blew up.
-A witness said that blast caused little material damage, suggesting it had not been large.
+One of the attacks took place outside a cinema, where one of the street cleaners died after kicking a package that then blew up.
+A witness said there was little material damage at that scene, suggesting the blast had not been large.

 ATTACKS ON POLICE